YoRyan/openrails-traincontrol/README.md

 driving experience more realistic, engaging, and enjoyable.

 Use the "download ZIP" function to download the latest versions of the scripts.
-There are no releases. **All scripts currently require Carlo Santucci's [NewYear MG](http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/) fork of Open Rails, which can be obtained at
+There are no releases. **All scripts currently require the testing version of Open Rails, or Carlo Santucci's
+[NewYear MG](http://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/)
+fork, which can be obtained at
 [his website](http://interazioni-educative.it/Downloads/index.php).**

 TCS scripts must be installed on each individual locomotive.
 To install a